 I realize that the character is meant on some level as a parody, but as I stated, the show is aimed at serious Broadway buffs, and it might have been an unfortunate choice to portray their fictional stand-in as a neurotic, fanatically snobby camp-gay stereotype with no real friends or emotional connections, who is shown to be barely capable of performing the functions of everyday life.

 Granted, the overall bulk of the show is devoted to a passably accurate re-creation of a Twenties musical…arguably too accurate, since it suffers from all of the dated qualities that are exactly what makes most real Twenties musical unrevivable.
 This could have at least been admirable as archaeology, but the appeal of actual Twenties shows all hinged on their musical numbers, and this show not only failed to deliver a score that could convincingly stand in for Cole Porter, but even to provide a score that could compete with its own contemporary peers.
 The songs are ham-fisted genre parodies, too clichéd and corny to be of interest as songs in their own right and not witty or creative enough to be interesting as spoofs.

 Sutton Foster was no doubt the show’s greatest asset, but this clearly continued her streak of doing shows that weren’t worthy of her talents.
-It tells you something about how bad a year this was that The Drowsy Chaperone was considered one of the two best shows of the year and the only legitimate competition Jersey Boys had for the Tony.
+It tells you something about how bad the ’05-’06 season really was that The Drowsy Chaperone was considered one of the two best shows of the year and the only legitimate competition Jersey Boys had for the Tony.